gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 I often rebase when I am working alone on my branches, and historical correctness would not help anyone.
 Straight line histories do on the other hand.

 There are edge cases when rebasing is a pain to use.
 Since rebase puts a branch on top of another branch commit by commit, you may have to resolve conflicts in every one of those commits.
-Sometimes you even have to resolve conflicts that happened earlier in your branch's life, and they are not there in the latest version.
+Sometimes you even have to resolve conflicts that happened earlier in your branch's life and are not part of the latest version.
 In those cases I just use git merge, and resolve the conflicts that exist in my final version of code.

 #### Cherry picking
 When I only want to integrate a single commit with another branch, sometimes I just take that one commit and place it on top of the target branch.